ducky0518/rclone-file_indexer/README.md

-# 📁 Rclone Remote File Indexer & Search (Flask App)
+# 📁 Rclone Remote File Indexer & Search

 A web-based tool for browsing, indexing, and searching files from any [rclone](https://rclone.org/) configured remote.
 Designed for persistent offline file search after scanning various directories and remotes.